kodeFant/fp-unite/README.md

 ## 3. Introduce and promote yourself

 We love to hear about what you are working on.
-Please share a lot in the #shamelessplugs channel, like new features, daily micro journals about your experiences, etc.
+Please share a lot in the #dailyupdates channel, like new features, daily micro journals about your experiences, etc.

 Limit introducing your project to the #showcase channel to only a single post to give everyone equal chance for some visibility.